remotion-dev/remotion/packages/docs/docs/player.md

 ### `play`

-Fires when the video has ended and looping is disabled.
+Fires when the video has started playing or has resumed from a pause.

 ### `ratechange`